mansibm6/mansibm6/README.md

 ### Hello Humans 👋
-I'm just an alien learning ML and reading books to discover more about you Humans 👽
+I'm just an alien learning ML and reading books to discover more about the Human Species 👽

 ## Skills I Possess:
 * Machine Learning